JerrettDavis/personal-site/docs/syndication.md

    - **Post ID**: Syndicate only specific post
    - **Max age days**: Skip posts older than the threshold (0 disables)

 **Dev.to collision detection:** The script fetches up to 300 of your published Dev.to articles (3 pages x 100) and skips publishing when the canonical URL or normalized title already exists.
+Canonical URL matches take precedence; title matching is a best-effort fallback.

 ### Automatic syndication